 Matthew T. PhillipsDirector

-Matt has been practicing immigration law for over twenty years, has been selected by his peers for inclusion in The Best Lawyers in America for the last ten consecutive years, and was recognized by his peers as the 2018 Pittsburgh Immigration Law “Lawyer of the Year,” one of only two lawyers so recognized in Pennsylvania.
+Matt has been practicing immigration law for over twenty years, has been selected by his peers for inclusion in The Best Lawyers in America for the last eleven consecutive years, and was recognized by his peers as the 2018 Pittsburgh Immigration Law “Lawyer of the Year,” one of only two lawyers so recognized in Pennsylvania.
 His practice focuses on employment-based immigration, including employer compliance and workforce enforcement issues, global/outbound immigration, family-based immigration, naturalization, and exclusion/deportation defense.
 Matt is a Director of the Firm and a member of the Immigration and International Business Practice Groups.
-Matt currently serves as the Vice Chair of the Allegheny County Bar Association Immigration Law Committee, where he has been active with pro bono asylum efforts.
+Matt currently serves as the Chair of the Allegheny County Bar Association Immigration Law Committee, where he has been active with pro bono asylum efforts.

 As Chair of the Global/Outbound Immigration Group, Matt assists employers with the process of obtaining visas for business visits, as well as short and long term work assignments abroad.